This is an old revision of the document!

 A story circulated that Evan Anderson lost the deed to the property in a poker game shortly after the legal notice was published.
 Who did he lose the property to?
 Montague McClure- who also happened to be Evan Anderson’s brother-in-law.
 The ferry property and business were transferred into McClure’s name, and the Andersons moved downriver to establish a ferry in a neighboring county.
 The move successfully deflected any legal ramifications away from the ferry operation.
 The poker game story remains a part of ferry lore today.

 The legal notice mentions the freedom seekers were from a plantation owned by the Clarkson Family.
-It just so happened, at that time, Jane Clarkson Bristow and her husband James Bristow owned 100 acres of property at the mouth of Dry Creek- right where the Anderson Ferry is located.
+Curiously, at that time, Jane Clarkson Bristow and her husband James Bristow owned 100 acres of property at the mouth of Dry Creek- right where the Anderson Ferry is located.
 The Andersons and the Bristows were neighbors and most likely, Evan Anderson and Montague McClure knew the freedom seekers reportedly assisted by George Smith.
-Jane was the daughter of a wealthy Bourbon County farmer, who inherited enslaved when her father died.
+Jane was the daughter of a wealthy Bourbon County farmer, who inherited enslaved laborers when her father died.